Faculty and Staff

 Associate Professor, Director Biomedical Forensic Sciences

 Dr. Cotton is an expert in the fields of DNA identification and analysis of biological evidence, and teaches courses in forensic DNA analysis.
 She has testified in over 200 cases around the country, including numerous high profile cases.
-Previous positions held by Dr. Cotton include Laboratory Director and DNA Technical Leader at Orchid Cellmark, and elected member of ASCLD/LAB Board of Directors; she currently serves on the Journal of Forensic Sciences Editorial Board, and is co-chair of the 2018 Gordon Research Conference on the Forensic Analysis of Human DNA.
-In October of 2006 Dr. Cotton joined the faculty at the Boston University School of Medicine to be the first Director of the Biomedical Forensic Sciences Program. (email@example.com)
+Previous positions held by Dr. Cotton include Laboratory Director and DNA Technical Leader at Orchid Cellmark, and elected member of ASCLD/LAB Board of Directors; she currently serves on the Journal of Forensic Sciences Editorial Board, and was co-chair of the 2018 Gordon Research Conference on the Forensic Analysis of Human DNA.
+In October of 2006 Dr. Cotton joined the faculty at the Boston University School of Medicine to be the first Director of the Biomedical Forensic Sciences Program. (firstname.lastname@example.org)

 Amy N. Brodeur, MFS

-Assistant Professor, Assistant Director Biomedical Forensic Sciences
+Assistant Professor, Associate Director Biomedical Forensic Sciences

 Assistant Professor, Biomedical Forensic Sciences